tclarkec/gamergrove/docs/apis.md

 }
 ```

-An instance of a library is created whenever someone adds a game to their board or wishlist, and when anything is deleted, it is that instance to maintain whether something is both in the wishlist and a seperate board.
+An instance of a library is created whenever someone adds a game to their board or wishlist, and when anything is deleted, it is that instance to maintain whether something is both in the wishlist and a separate board.

 ## Screenshots